-You can change these defaults by telling the Shell that the standard input for a command is to be taken from a file, or that the standard output of a command written to a file.
+You can change these defaults by telling the Shell to take the standard input for a command from a file, or to write the standard output of a command to a file.
 This process is called 'redirection' and uses those '>' and '<' characters you saw in some of the examples in the chapter on Working With Files.